L. Bruce Archer: Professor

 Generalizing from his experiences in these and other design projects undertaken by what became the Industrial Design (Engineering) Research Unit, Archer presented his ideas at design conferences and prepared his paper 'Systematic method for designers', which was published by the Council for Industrial Design in 1965 after a series in Design magazine.

-A thesis on 'The structure of the design process' was published by the US National Bureau of Standards in 1969.
-Both papers were translated into several languages, and he continued to receive requests for reprints for a decade or more afterwards.
+A photocopied version of his 1968 doctoral dissertation, The Structure of Design Processes, was published by the National Technical Information Service of the U.S. Department of Commerce in 1969.
+Both items were translated into several languages, and he continued to receive requests for reprints for a decade or more afterwards.
 He was awarded the Kaufmann International Design Research Award in 1964.
 In 1967 he helped to found the cross-disciplinary Design Research Society, and was awarded a doctorate by the Royal College in 1968.
 Many of his ideas were brought together in 'Technological innovation: a methodology', a paper published by the Science Policy Foundation in 1971.

 In that same year the Rector of the college, Sir Robin Darwin, called him into his office and as Archer said later:

 Soon his Department of Design Research had a complement of more than thirty researchers.
 As they marched daily into the college's Senior Common Room they represented quite a large body of people, and were not entirely welcomed by staff from other departments.
 Archer himself reluctantly became what he described as a traveling salesman to ensure a steady flow of research contracts.

-After two or three years, there was a change of direction following a College decision to turn the Department of Design Research into a post-graduate teaching department like every other.
+After two or three years, there was a change of direction following a college decision to turn the Department of Design Research into a post-graduate teaching department like every other.
 Funding was won from the Science Research Council to study design processes, and postgraduates were recruited to undertake masters and doctoral studies.
 Design graduates arrived to learn how to conduct research, while others from disciplines like psychology and mathematics learned to apply their skills to the discipline of design.
-Archer's own lectures ranged widely across the philosophy of science, ethics, aesthetics, economics, innovation, measurement and value theory, and were delivered with directness and enthusiasm.
-The Department itself was organized in a highly systematic way, with procedural memoranda setting out agendas for every type of meeting including highly structured progress reviews for students.
+Archer's own lectures ranged widely across the philosophy of science, ethics, aesthetics, economics, innovation, measurement, and value theory, and were delivered with directness and enthusiasm.
+The department itself was organized in a highly systematic way, with procedural memoranda setting out agendas for every type of meeting including highly structured progress reviews for students.
 Every event was meticulously recorded in his daily log.

 From his belief that design was just as important an academic topic as the arts, the humanities and the sciences, Archer was instrumental in the move to see it taught as part of the school curriculum.
 He campaigned to influence the Department for Education and Science, and ran short courses at the college for school teachers.
 He launched a Department for Design Education at the college, giving teachers the opportunity to undertake masters level research into design.
 He was made a CBE in 1976.